isomerpages/govtech-gobusiness-main/_covid-19/time-limited-rrt.md

 The application period is from 3 Jan 2022 to 31 Jan 2022.
 Please note that corporate entity login (Corppass) is required for authentication during submission.
 Only one application form will be allowed for each company UEN.
 Any subsequent or duplicate submissions will be automatically rejected and there will be no rejection notifications sent.

 Successful applicants will be informed of their delivery up to 10 working days from the time of application.
+In view of the upcoming Chinese New Year period, please expect a longer processing and delivery lead time for your application as our delivery vendors are taking a scheduled break. <b>Deliveries for applications made after 21 Jan onwards may only be fulfilled after the Chinese New Year period, from second week of February onwards.</b>

 Companies are required to commence weekly testing with immediate effect, upon receipt of the ART kits.